texandesi/OKR/notes/Dev Notes.md

 Still need to do end to end testing.

 TODOS
+- Write proper documentation of how to setup the workspace completely
+- Document the goals (good question.
+Why have I picked this up after three years)
+- Document the roadmap (rise of AI means I need to see if LLMs can be cneaked in somewhere)

+Done
 - Fix my development environment
 - Fix my version control
 - Check in scripts and configurations used for development

-- Write proper documentation of how to setup the workspace completely
+Software
+- github account
-- Document the goals
+- git
+- setup a gpg signature to sign code
-- Document the roadmap
+- VSCode
-- Write documentation for the code
+- Python 3.9 in a venv environment
+- Django Framework with CORS, Django REST Framewotk and mysql client
+- Angular 2
+- bash shell scripts